BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm001-4.png "Create VM on Azure Stack HCI 22H2")

-5. The creation process will take a few moments, and once complete, VM001 should show within the Virtual machine view
+5. The creation process will take a few moments, and once complete, VM001 should show within the Virtual machine view.

 6. Click on the checkbox before VM001 and then click on **Power** and select **Start** - within moments, the VM should be running.